 Leftover household products that can catch fire, react, or explode under certain circumstances, or that are corrosive are considered household hazardous waste (HHW).
 Although it depends on your local solid waste agency/recycling facility, some examples include pesticides, herbicides, insecticides, paints, solvents, oil filters, light bulbs, batteries, unemptied aerosol cans, ammunition, ammonia, antifreeze, and nail polish.
 These products require special care when you dispose of them.
 HHW may be dangerous to people and bad for the environment if they are poured down the drain, dumped on the ground, or thrown out with regular trash.

 What you can do:

-- Try to reduce your purchases of these products and look for alternative, non-hazardous products.
+- Try to reduce your purchases of these products, and look for alternative, non-hazardous products.

-- When you do need to dispose of these products, look for special collection events in your community or permanent collection centers.
+- When you need to dispose of these products, look for special collection events in your community or permanent collection centers.
 Sometimes businesses that sell these products will also accept them for recycling.

 - If you have to dispose of HHW, first check with your local waste management agency to learn what rules apply in your community.

 Please visit our Household Hazardous Waste web page for more information on household hazardous waste and tips for how to reduce it in your home.

 Check local places that take donations (schools, places of faith, charities, non-profits) to learn if they will accept paint donations, and contact your local recycling or household hazardous waste facility for ways you can recycle paint in your area.

 What should I do with barometers and thermometers?